 Natural harmonics are pure, bell-like tones produced by lightly touching particular points along each string rather than fretting them.
 They offer many potential tuning advantages, but are rarely used correctly.
 The version you’ve seen probably goes something like this – while far from useless, there are better ways to do it:

-Pros: The characteristically ‘pure’ resonance of natural harmonics allows us to hear frequency interactions in captivatingly fine detail.
+Pros: The characteristically ‘pure’ resonance of natural harmonics allows us to hear frequency interactions in captivatingly fine detail (change the angle of your head to uncover some subtle architecture).
 For one thing, our ears are better at identifying pitch at higher registers, and 12fr harmonics are an octave up from their open strings.

 This leads to ‘phase cancellation‘, i.e. they each block out some of each other’s oscillation patterns, forming audible quasi-rhythmic sequences.
 As we tune the strings closer together, the beating slows down, until eventually we can’t pick it out at all.
 This process allows for superb levels of technology-free precision – hear it in action below as I slowly tune a mid-range harmonic pair in with each other: